HallaSurvivor/Blog/_posts/2022-07-11-efficient-embedding-followup.md

 Can you find asymptotics for $f$?
 </div>

-If anyone wants to take a stab at this, I would love to hear what you find ^_^.
+If anyone wants to take a stab at this
+(or any other problems related to this sequence[^4]), I would love to hear what you find ^_^.

 ---

 Whatever the asymptotics are, it's clear that $f(n) \to 0$.
 That is, for any $\epsilon$ you like, there's a dihedral group $D_{2n}$ embedding into a symmetric group $\mathfrak{S}_{n \epsilon}$.
 I don't know why, but this feels remarkable to me.
-It says that somehow asymptotically, we can get away with practically no objects at all in order to faithfully represent a dihedral group action.
+It says that somehow we can get away with practically no objects at all in order to faithfully represent a dihedral group action.
 Said another way, there's some $n$-gon whose symmetries can be faithfully represented in the symmetries of only $\frac{n}{1000000}$ many points.